Non Production Days and Insufficient Localization

 Pak Suzuki has once again announced to extend its plant shutdown due to low inventory supply, the company recently informed the Pakistan Stock Exchange.
 In the filing, the company said the State Bank of Pakistan’s condition requiring prior approval for the import of specific HS codes, including completely knocked down (CKD) kits, had “adversely impacted clearance of import consignment which resultantly affected inventory levels”.

 As a result, Pak Suzuki’s non-production days now amount to 12, out of the last 20 days.
-And this situation is likely to continue as long as there are hiccups in the import of CKD kits.
+This situation is likely to continue as long as there are hiccups in the import of CKD kits.
 The government imposed a ban on the import of non-essential and luxury items under an “emergency economic plan” in May 2022.
 Although the ban was subsequently lifted in August, however, Finance Minister Miftah Ismail had said the automobile sector, among others, would only be allowed to import half of what it used to earlier for some time.

 Related: Demand for Motorcycles and the New Auto Policy for Safer Cars